 All Shapes and Colors

-This Philips LED bulb hardly resembles incandescent lighting, which has been used for more than a century.
+This Philips LED bulb hardly resembles the incandescent bulb, which has been used for more than a century.

 LED Night Light - 23 Times Less Power

-Instead of the 7 watt incandescent bulb in the typical night light, this LED uses 0.3 watts.
+Instead of a 7 watt incandescent bulb in the typical night light, this LED uses 0.3 watts.
 The blue arrow points to the single LED; the red arrow shows the light sensor.

 Way More Complex